trwaters/multiphaseAGNdiskwinds/index.md

 The animations below are of time-dependent solutions to the equations of non-adiabatic gas dynamics described in this [submitted paper](https://arxiv.org/abs/2101.09273), designed to model the parsec-scale environments of AGN accretion disks that are being subjected to irradiation by ionizing X-ray photons (assumed to be produced in a hot corona in the immediate vicinity of the supermassive black hole).
 These are axisymmetric (2.5D) calculations performed in spherical coordinates using [Athena++](https://github.com/PrincetonUniversity/athena-public-version/wiki) (v19).
 For further details on the numerics, see the appendix of the paper.

 ### Mid-res runs
 Here is a movie of the initial evolution starting from constant pressure initial conditions.
 This shows the 'construction' of the full thermal wind solution consistent with the imposed boundary conditions.
 The final state -- a disk atmosphere and a tenuous disk wind -- is insensitive to the initial conditions.
-In all of the runs below, time is shown in units of the Keplerian orbital time at 1 R_IC.
+In all of the runs below, time is shown in units of the Keplerian orbital period at 1 R_IC.
 <video poster="midres_nICs.png" width="675" height="750" controls preload>
     <source src="midres_n-early.mp4" media="only screen and (min-device-width: 568px)"></source>
     <source src="midres_n-early.mp4" media="only screen and (max-device-width: 568px)"></source>